tomas303/tomas303.github.io/_posts/2022-04-10-EthHalfSpeed.md

 WantedBy=multi-user.target
 {% endhighlight %}

-You can get service running with the help of commands:
+You can get service running with the help of this commands:
 {% highlight cmd %}
 systemctl enable nic-config.service
 systemctl start nic-config.service